Transfer of Credit Policy

 career goals or program of study, they might not be able to complete all degree requirements within the usual

-Transfer of credit and courses will be evaluated based on policies and procedures of Century College, as
+Transfer of credit and courses will be evaluated based on Century policies and procedures

-Colleges and Universities system policies and procedures and according to
+Colleges and Universities System transfer policies and procedures and according to Family

 - Regionally Accredited Degree-granting public, private, nonprofit and for-profit,